hillegass/BNRPersistence/README.markdown

     [store addClass:[Song class]];
     [store addClass:[Playlist class]];

 (You must add the classes in the same order every time.
-The classID of a class (see BNRClassMetaData) is determined by the order)
+The classID of a class (see BNRClassMetaData) is determined by the order.)

 Now to get a list of of the playlists in the store: